Who I am

 Liz and I have both been married before.
 I have two daughters, Andrea and Jane, and Liz has a son and two daughters, Mark, Nicola and Clare.
 We also now have seven grandchildren between us.
-My youngest daughter, April, worked with me for a couple of years, which is quite nice, but she has since moved on to a better-paid job nearer home.
+My youngest daughter, April, works with me, which is quite nice.

 Education.
 Infants and junior schooling at Northgate, Bishop's Stortford (Hertfordshire), senior school was Bishop's Stortford Boys High School (it only changed it's name to this just before I left).
 I was in short trousers until the Christmas of my third year!
 About the last person left in the school not in long trousers.
 Imagine my credibility!
 However, I went straight from that into none uniform gear and wore a knitted tie that I'd knitted myself.
 We're talking about the '60s now.